nickdavies791/concern-app/README.md

 ## Notes

 ### Assembly Education
-This app uses the PHP SDK for the Assembly API by Assembly. [https://github.com/assembly-edu/assembly-client-php ](https://github.com/assembly-edu/assembly-client-php) to connect to SIMS and retrieve staff and student information.
+This app uses the Assembly API by Assembly. [https://assembly.education](https://assembly.education) to authorise with SIMS and retrieve related data.
 The following data is pulled from SIMS using Assembly for this application:-

 | Scope                           | Description                                                  |
 |---------------------------------|--------------------------------------------------------------|